joemoose/dungeoneers.d20/docs/play.md

 	- A character who was an alchemist in their former career would have an advantage when brewing potions and handling dangerous reagents.

 	- A former mariner has an advantage when navigating at sea, attending to sails, or other ship-related tasks.

+### Assistance

+Per the GM, allies can assist another player in an attribute check whenever feasible.
+The player making the check and all those coming to their aid make individual attribute checks; if a majority succeeds, the check is a success.
+Note that everyone involved suffers the potential consequences if the check fails.

+## Saving Throws

+Unlike many traditional roleplaying games, saving throws have no separate values.
+Instead, you’ll make a relevant attribute check if you are surprised by a harmful situation and must avoid or resist the threat.

+- **STR**: physical harm that *can’t* be dodged
+- **DEX**: physical harm that *can* be dodged
+- **WIL**: mental harm or distress, illusions, and mind-control effects

 ## Luck

-You can expend LUCK during play to change outcomes.
-Decrease (burn) your LUCK attribute score by one point to re-roll any dice roll, except for critical failures—critical failures are always failures.
+You can expend your LUCK attribute during play to change outcomes.
+Decrease (burn) your LUCK score by one point to re-roll any dice roll, except for critical failures—critical failures are always failures.
 Your LUCK score can’t be decreased to less than zero.

 Be warned: if you run out of LUCK (the score becomes zero), all your attribute checks suffer a disadvantage.